Learn About Dental for Seniors on Medicare

 Budget is the first decision, and it’s important.
 However, it may get trumped by your need for immediate dental care.

-Above I mentioned that most dental insurance policies, particularly those with a monthly premium less than $60, have a graded benefit period.
+Above I mentioned that most dental plans, particularly those with a monthly premium less than $60, have a graded benefit period.
 Others have a waiting period for just about everything except cleanings.
-That means you could end up paying your monthly premiums for 12 months before the policy will pay for any kind of restorative work, oral surgery, etc.
+That means you could end up paying your monthly premiums for 12 months before the policy will pay for any kind of restorative work, periodontics, oral surgery, etc.

 If you find yourself in this situation, a dental savings plan is a must.
-There are no waiting periods, no deductibles, and no on-going monthly premiums.
+There are no waiting periods, no deductibles, no ongoing monthly premiums, and no dental insurance company referrals.
 Simply show your card and save 20-60%.
-Let me tell you, in my personal experience, the savings really add up fast on restoration work.

 A Third Option

-Here’s another thought, and it’s an option you may want to consider if you need work now and want insurance for the long-term.
-Buy both a DSP and insurance.
-This is what I decided to do because of my situation.
+An option you may want to consider, if you need work now and want insurance for the long term, is to buy both a dental savings plan and dental insurance.
+Here’s why.

-If insurance is what you really want, but you don’t have the budget for a premium policy with no waiting periods, good coverage on day one, and low co-insurance, then get a DSP for discounts now while the waiting period on your basic dental insurance policy tics down (if it has one) or the coverage level moves up to a reasonable level.
-This way, you can start getting your teeth fixed now, at a discount.
-Then, down the road, you can get even more savings with the insurance.
+If insurance is what you really want, but you don’t have the budget for a premium policy with no waiting periods, then get a discount plan now while the waiting period on your basic dental insurance policy ticks down.
+This way, you can start getting your teeth fixed now at a discount.

-At last count, there were more than 45 different dental savings plans on the market.
+At last count, more than 45 different dental discount plans were on the market.
 None of them are available nationwide, but some of the best plans cover 40 or so states.

-If you’re thinking that it will take some time to find the best DSP, here’s some good news.
-I’ve done the research for you.
-After hours comparing features and reputation, the plans I recommend include:
+If you’re thinking that it will take some time to find the best discount plan, here’s some good news.
+We've done the research for you.
+After hours of comparing features and reputation, the plans we recommend include:

 - CIGNAPlus Savings Dental Network Access Plan